If you are over 60 or have a disability, you could be eligible for free bus travel to get around your local area, and the rest of Scotland.

-If you use the card on the bus and it is faulty, the bus driver will ask to take the card from you.
-This card is sent to national operators of the scheme Transport Scotland for testing.
-The driver will issue you with a 7 day ticket that will give you the same ability to travel as your card and advise you to contact your local to request a replacement card.
-If you do not wish to hand over your card the driver is entitled to ask you to pay your fare
+If you try to use the card on the bus and it is faulty, the bus driver will ask to take the card from you, and give you a 7 day ticket which you can use instead until you get a replacement card.
+If you don’t want to hand over your card, the driver may ask you to pay your fare.

-Where either your name or entitlement has changed, we will require proof of your name change e.g. Marriage Certificate, Death Certificate or confirmation of change by deed poll.
+If your name has changed, we will need proof of this such as a marriage certificate or confirmation of the change by deed poll.

-If your entitlement has change we would require the updated evidence e.g. an award letter from the Benefits Agency confirming your new entitlement to Disability Living Allowance.
+If your entitlement has changed, we need to see evidence of this, for example an award letter from the Benefits Agency which confirms your new entitlement to Disability Living Allowance.